-228 (555) S. M. C. WESLEY.
+228 (555) S. M. C. Wesley.
+2 True, 't is a strait and thorny road,

 Strangers and Pilgrims.

-IN every time and place, Who serve the Lord most high, Are called his sovereign will t'embrace, And still their own deny,-
+IN every time and place,

+Who serve the Lord most high,

+Are called his sovereign will t'embrace,

-- 2 To follow his command On earth as pilgrims rove, And seek an undiscovered land, And house and friends above. - 3 Father, the narrow path To that far country show; And in the steps of Abrah'm's faith Enable me to go. - 4 A cheerful sojourner Where'er thou bidd'st me roam, Till, guided by thy Spirit here, I reach my heavenly home.
+And still their own deny,-

+- 2 To follow his command

+On earth as pilgrims rove,

+And seek an undiscovered land,

+And house and friends above.

+- 3 Father, the narrow path

+To that far country show;

+And in the steps of Abrah'm's faith

+Enable me to go.

+- 4 A cheerful sojourner

+Where'er thou bidd'st me roam,

+Till, guided by thy Spirit here,

+I reach my heavenly home.

+229 (565) C. M. Doddridge.
 "And Enoch walked with God."

-CHEERED with thy converse, Lord, I trace The desert with delight;
+CHEERED with thy converse, Lord, I

+The desert with delight;

-Through all the gloom, one smile of thine Can dissipate the night.
+Through all the gloom, one smile of thine

+Can dissipate the night.

-2 Nor shall I through eternal days A restless pilgrim roam; Thy hand, that now directs my course, Shall soon convey me home.
+- 2 Nor shall I through eternal days

+A restless pilgrim roam;

+Thy hand, that now directs my course,

+Shall soon convey me home.

-- 3 I ask not Enoch's rapt'rous flight To realms of heavenly day; Nor seek Elijah's flery steeds, To bear this flesh away. - 4 Joyful my spirit will consent To drop its mortal load; And hail the sharpest pangs of death, That break its way to God.
+- 3 I ask not Enoch's rapt'rous flight To realms of heavenly day; Nor seek Elijah's fiery steeds, To bear this flesh away.

+- 4 Joyful my spirit will consent

+To drop its mortal load;

+And hail the sharpest pangs of death,

+That break its way to God.